syncfusion-content/wpf-docs/wpf/Testing/Supported controls.md

 ### Supported controls

-The following controls are featured with CodedUI Testing support
+The following controls are featured in CodedUI Testing Support:

 <table>
 <tr>